 9 Proven Strategies to Improve Construction Cost Estimates

-For most contractors, the line between profit and loss comes down to one key factor: the quality of their cost estimates.
+For most contractors, the difference between profit and loss often comes down to one thing: the quality of their estimates.

-But let's face it - estimates rarely align perfectly with actual project costs.
-Unforeseen site conditions, fluctuating material prices, and last-minute scope changes can derail even the best-planned budgets.
+But here’s the reality—construction estimates rarely match actual costs exactly.
+Unforeseen site conditions, fluctuating material prices, and last-minute scope changes can throw even the best budgets off track.

 9 Best Tips for Improving Construction Cost Estimates